 Block Registration Scheme

-The Block Registration Scheme (BRS) was implemented in 2011 to provide BG registered clubs with an extended insurance policy covering transient, non-BG members taking part in gymnastics classes, sessions and programmes carried out in a BG recognised environment.
-BRS is perfect for short-term participation such as holiday clubs, term programmes and activities that sit outside of traditional BG membership activities.
+The Block Registration Scheme (BRS) was implemented in 2011 to provide BG registered clubs with an extended insurance policy covering transient, non-BG members taking part in gymnastics carried out in a BG recognised environment.
+BRS is perfect for activities that sit outside of traditional BG membership activities such as Pay and Play or Adult classes.

 What does the scheme mean for clubs?